NATO intervention in Bosnia and Herzegovina: Early involvement and monitoring

-Enforcing compliance 1992–1993
+Enforcing compliance: 1992–1993

 On November 16, 1992, the Security Council issued Resolution 787, which called upon member states to "halt all inward and outbound maritime shipping in order to inspect and verify their cargos" to ensure compliance with sanctions.
 In response to this resolution, NATO deactivated Maritime Monitor on November 22, and replaced it with Operation Maritime Guard, under which NATO forces were authorized to stop ships and inspect their cargos.
 Unlike Sky Monitor and Maritime Monitor, this was a true enforcement mission, not just a monitoring one.

 NATO's air mission also switched from monitoring to enforcement.
 The Security Council issued Resolution 816, which authorized states to use measures "to ensure compliance" with the no-fly zone over Bosnia.
 In response, on April 12, 1993, NATO initiated Operation Deny Flight which was tasked with enforcing the no-fly zone, using fighter aircraft based in the region.

 Throughout 1993, the role of NATO forces in Bosnia gradually grew.
 On June 10, 1993, NATO and the UN agreed that aircraft acting under Deny Flight would provide close air support to UNPROFOR at the request of the UN.
 On June 15, NATO integrated Operation Maritime Guard and Western European Union naval activities in the region into Operation Sharp Guard, and expanded its role to include greater enforcement powers.

-Growing role of air power 1994
+Growing role of air power: 1994

 On February 28, 1994, the scope of NATO involvement in Bosnia increased dramatically.
-In an incident near Banja Luka, NATO fighters operating under Deny Flight shot down four Serb jets.
+In an incident near Banja Luka, NATO fighters from the USAF, operating under Deny Flight, shot down four Serb jets.
 This was the first combat operation in the history of NATO and opened the door for a steadily growing NATO presence in Bosnia.
 In April, the presence of NATO airpower continued to grow during a Serb attack on Goražde.
-In response, NATO launched its first close air support mission on April 10, 1994, bombing several Serb targets at the request of UN commanders.
+In response, NATO launched its first close air support mission on April 10, 1994, bombing several Serb targets in the area at the request of UN commanders.